 The Steve Zissou Hat — An Iconic Red Beanie

-The Red Hat Factory hand knit beanie style has multiple sources of inspiration, but one sticks just a little bit above the crowd.
+The Red Hat Factory hand knit beanie style has multiple sources of inspiration, but one sticks quite a bit above the crowd.
 The Steve Zissou hat from Life Aquatic.

-The Life Aquatic is a Wes Anderson movie from the early 2000’s, starring Bill Murray as Steve Zissou, a documentary film maker and oceanographer setting out hunting for the shark that ate his friend Esteban.
+The Life Aquatic is a Wes Anderson movie from the early 2000’s, starring Bill Murray as Steve Zissou, a documentary film maker and oceanographer setting out to hunt for the shark that ate his friend Esteban.

 The movie is polarizing.
 Critics don’t care for it, but still it has a cult following.
 Say what you want about The Life Aquatic, but one thing it really has going for it.
 Style.

 The film is a study in red hats.